 It may surprise you to know that we are actually a UK family travel blog.
 I am British, I was born and raised in Wales and my kids were born in London.
+We left the UK to travel and have returned for long trips and visits many times.
 This is our UK travel blog, guide, and tips section.
 You can jump straight to a place, attraction, or destination in the UK from the links below.

 All of our UK travel blog posts are in one place here.
 Wales and London have their own separate sections because the volume we have on London is just too huge.
 You may find our post on the UK with kids useful too, if you’re first time family travellers.

 The United Kingdom consists of four countries, England, Wales, Scotland and Northern Ireland.
 Yes, they are all countries.
+I wrote a short post explaining why Wales is a country.
 We are all British, but a Welsh person can never be English.
 As a Welsh person, I do, sadly, have to point this our rather often.
 The UK and England are not the same thing.